SukhdevThukral/quantum-algorithms-simulation/README.md

-# Quantum Algorithms Simulation Project
+# Quantum Algorithms Simulation Project (STILL IN DEVELOPMENT PHASE)

 This project simulates Grover's and Shor's quantum algorithms using Qiskit.